Gatekeeper picoCTF 2026 Solution

 1. Step 1Run the binary

 Execute gatekeeper and read the prompt.
-It asks for a number, and internally the program checks the input against a signed/unsigned boundary condition.
+It asks for a number, and internally checks it against a threshold using an unsigned comparison on a signed input.

 ./gatekeeper